 Advanced undergraduate students may seek instructor's approval to take particular Concentration-approved courses to prepare or demonstrate their abilities for graduate work.
 Such course work may count toward the LALS undergraduate major or minor.
 Course work that is not used to fulfill undergraduate requirements may apply toward LALS graduate concentration credit.
 Also, if the core course is taken to meet undergraduate requirements, it may be replaced by another LALS course with the approval of the LALS Graduate Studies Director.

 - Apply to, be accepted by and enroll in your chosen discipline.

 - Declare intent to take concentration to your home unit.

-- Obtain a letter of support from a LALS Graduate Faculty member and secure approval from the LALS Graduate Studies Director.
+- Secure approval from the LALS Graduate Studies Director.

 - Consult with your home unit and LALS advisers to chose courses meeting concentration requirements.

 Concentration Courses and Requirements in Relation to those in Home Graduate Programs